-ASTM E112 Grain Size Testing
+ASTM E112 Grain Size Examination

 Using ASTM E112 as our accredited test specification, and an optical microscope, we can determine the average grain size in metallic materials such as plain carbon steels, alloy steels, stainless steels, cast irons, and titanium alloys.
 Grain size can be an important factor in the mechanical properties of materials, and typically a finer grain size can increase hardness and improve yield strength.